stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 3 examples, 0 failures
 ```

-And we can see that everything works fine.
+And we can see, everything works fine.

 #### JSON Golden Test

-Until now, we have managed components that returns strings only, but what if our return type is different like a `ByteString` or `Text`?
-For example, let's analize the `encodeCountries` function in the `Json.hs` module.
+Until now, we have managed components that return only strings, but what if our return type is different like a `ByteString` or `Text`?
+For example, let's analyze the `encodeCountries` function in the `Json.hs` module.

 ```Haskell
 encodeCountries :: [Country] -> ByteString
 encodeCountries = encode
 ```

-This function returns a ByteString, that means that if we try to assert the output with our `defaultGolden` function,
+This function returns a ByteString.
+That means that if we try to assert the output with our `defaultGolden` function,

 ``` Haskell
   describe "encodeCountries" $ do